Home Page and Headquarters

 1. Classical Jujutsu I (Beginning/Intermediate)

 no prior experience necessary.
-Intermediate level students also encouraged to sign up.
+Intermediate level students are also encouraged to sign up.
 Occasional guests welcome.
 Uniform (gi) REQUIRED of ALL students.
 See instructor for details.
 CAP=45

 2. Classical Jujutsu II (Intermediate/Advanced)